RenYang-home/HLVC/README.md

 Thay can be flexibly combined to achieve different frame structures and GOP sizes.

-We also provide the demo codes for compress a video sequence, i.e., HLVC_video_fast/slow.py and HLVC_video_decoder.py
+We also provide the demo codes for compress a video sequence, i.e.,

+- HLVC_video_fast.py

+- HLVC_video_slow.py

+- HLVC_video_decoder.py

 ### Preperation